- Victoria has recorded one new case of COVID-19 in the past 24 hours in a returned traveller in hotel quarantine.

 - Find out the latest information about visiting care facilities and hospitals on our website.

-- Protecting our healthcare workers (PDF) sets out the very latest in our understanding of coronavirus (COVID-19) and how it can spread within healthcare settings – both hospitals and aged-care facilities.
-More information can be found online.
+- Protecting our healthcare workers (PDF) sets out the very latest in our understanding of COVID-19 and how it can spread within healthcare settings – both hospitals and aged-care facilities.

 Mental health resources

 - Many Victorians are feeling fatigued, isolated or lonely.
-If you are in need of support for your mental health there are mental health resources you can access on our website.
+If you need support for your mental health there are mental health resources you can access on our website.

 - The Partners in Wellbeing hotline (1300 375 330) is available for referrals from people who identify as LGBTIQ, multicultural, Aboriginal or Torres Strait Islander people, veterans and people experiencing homelessness.